 What happened to John Benton?

 At the beginning of January 2017 John stood down as pastor of GCG and the church set him apart for a new role with the Pastors' Academy (part of London Seminary).
 He is now involved in the pastoral support of church ministers and pastors.
 Garry Williams, director of the Academy, said: ‘As I meet with pastors on our Study Projects to help them with their theological work, I am struck by how often our conversation turns to the ups and downs of ministry.
 Many are thriving, but my sense is that more are struggling.
 A significant minority are in serious difficulty and on the brink of leaving the ministry.’
-John will continue his work as editor of Evangelicals Now and he and his wife, Ann, are still very much part of the church family.
+John and his wife, Ann, continue to be called upon to speak at various conferences and churches and are still very much part of the church family.

 Naresh Mistry - Elder